External factors force pause in Iran nuclear talks, EU says | Politics

 External factors force pause in Iran nuclear talks, EU says

-Iran and world powers will pause talks on reviving a 2015 nuclear deal due to "external factors", the European Union's foreign policy chief said on Friday, after last-minute Russian demands threatened to torpedo otherwise largely completed talks.
+Iran and world powers will pause talks on reviving a 2015 nuclear deal due to "external factors", the European Union's foreign policy chief said on Friday, after last-minute Russian demands threatened to torpedo the otherwise largely completed negotiations.

-Iran and world powers will pause talks on reviving a 2015 nuclear deal due to "external factors", the European Union's foreign policy chief said on Friday, after last-minute Russian demands threatened to torpedo otherwise largely completed talks.
-"A pause in #ViennaTalks is needed, due to external factors," Josep Borrell said on Twitter.
+Iran and world powers will pause talks on reviving a 2015 nuclear deal due to "external factors", the European Union's foreign policy chief said on Friday, after last-minute Russian demands threatened to torpedo the otherwise largely completed negotiations.
+"A pause in #ViennaTalks is needed, due to external factors," Josep Borrell wrote on Twitter.
 "A final text is essentially ready and on the table."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)